 Some analysts have attempted to avoid this difficulty by referring Total harmonic distortion to the fundamental of the peak demand load current rather than the fundamental of the present sample.
 This is called total demand distortion (7DD) and serves as the basis for the guidelines in IEEE STD 519-1992.
 It is defined as follows:

 where I is the peak, or maximum demand load current at the fundamental frequency component measured at the point of common coupling (PCC).
 There are two ways to measure 'L• With a load already in the system, it can be calculated as the average of the maximum demand current for the preceding 12 months.
 The calculation can simply be done by averaging the 12-month peak demand readings.
 For a new facility, 'L has to be estimated based on the predicted load profiles.

 System Response Characteristics

 In analyzing harmonic problems, the response of the power system is equally as important as the sources of harmonics.
+But there must be an accurate measurement of the sinusoidal signal.
+This is done with a thd analyzer.
 In fact, power systems are quite tolerant of the currents injected by harmonic-producing loads unless there is some adverse interaction with the impedance of the system.
 Identifying the sources is only half the job of harmonic analysis.
 The response of the power system at each harmonic frequency determines the true impact of the nonlinear load on harmonic voltage distortion.